Policy Tracker

 (a) “Person” includes an individual, partnership, corporation, governmental subdivision or unit of a governmental subdivision, or public or private organization or entity of any character.

-(b) (1) “Person,” “interested person,” “participant,” ”member of the public,” and any other similar terms referring to those who may engage with governmental agencies under this chapter do not include artificial intelligence systems, autonomous agents, robots, or other nonhuman entities, whether physical or digital.
+(b) (1) “Person,” “interested person,” “participant,” “member of the public,” and any other similar terms referring to those who may engage with governmental agencies under this chapter do not include artificial intelligence systems, autonomous agents, or robots, whether physical or digital.

 Section 11500 of the Government Code is amended to read: